-Children are the hardest hit by poverty, the least able to change their circumstances but children are also the most impressionable and willing to accept love and support
+Children are the hardest hit by poverty and the least able to change their circumstances.
+But, children are also often the most willing to accept love and support.

 Christ has a big heart for little children.
-He loves and protects the poor, fatherless and most vulnerable in our society: children.
+He loves and protects the poor, fatherless and most vulnerable in our society.